Hey you thanks for visiting my site,

 To accomplish this goal I envision a graph database capable of showing the intertwined nature of all genomes within the pig gut.

-Using time series data, cutting edge bioinformatics tools, and the amazing people around me I hope to setup this project very abstractly represented in the figure below.
+Using time series data, cutting edge bioinformatics tools, and the amazing people around me, I hope to set up this project very abstractly represented in the figure below.